15A NCAC 13B .0536 SITE STUDY FOR C&DLF FACILITIES

 (11) Local government approvals for C&DLFs.

-(D) Public notice of the meeting must be documented in the site study.
-A tape recording or a written transcript of the meeting, all written material submitted representing community concerns, and all other relevant written material distributed or used at the meeting must be submitted as part of the site study.
+(D) Public notice shall be documented in the site study.
+A recording or a written transcript of the meeting, all written material submitted representing community concerns, and all other written material distributed or used at the meeting pertaining to the proposed C&DLF unit shall be submitted as part of the site study.